GuantongZhang/Protein-Family-Classification/README.md

 |  7 |       0.0001 |      1.0000 |     0.0045 |    0.9993 |   0.9993 |
 |  8 |     nan      |    nan      |     0.0029 |    0.9993 |   0.9993

 During the training process, the early stop trigger has been set with patience=2, evaluated by the validation loss value, and it stopped at the 8th epoch.
-The highest validation accuracy, 0.9998, was found at the 6th epoch, together with the least validation loss, 0.0013.
+The least validation loss, 0.0013, was found at the 6th epoch.
 See /new_code/extracted_training_curves.png for the visualization of the training process.
 Note that the train_loss and train_acc were not recorded due to the early stop, and it doesn’t affect the final conclusion.